 Instructions

-• Mix 20-25 drops of food colouring into a small bowl containing 1 tablespoon of vinegar.
+- Mix 20-25 drops of food coloring into a small bowl containing 1 tablespoon of vinegar.

-• Pour the coloured vinegar into the bag of chickpeas.
+- Pour the colored vinegar into the bag of chickpeas.

-• Seal the bag and shake the chickpeas around until the food colouring has been evenly spread throughout.
-If the colour isn't vibrant enough, add a few more drops of food colouring and spread that throughout the bag as well, repeating the process until you're satisfied with the colour.
+- Seal the bag and shake the chickpeas around until the food coloring has been evenly spread throughout.
+If the color isn't vibrant enough, add a few more drops of food coloring and spread that throughout the bag as well, repeating the process until you're satisfied with the color.

-• Repeat the previous steps for every colour of the rainbow.
+- Repeat the previous steps for every color of the rainbow.

-• Pour the coloured chickpeas onto a baking sheet to dry, making sure that the different colours don't touch each other.
+- Pour the colored chickpeas onto a baking sheet to dry, making sure that the different colors don't touch each other.
 Once dry, the chickpeas are ready to play with!

 Related Taste-Safe Sensory Bins